 In this endeavour, team leaders serve as important role models and set the tone for the team.
 They can help team members understand how to manage disagreement and dissent constructively.
 Research suggests that the impact of a leader’s interventions matter most at the outset of a team project when the group dynamics are still evolving.

 Diversity offers no guarantee of creativity and innovation.
 For teams to realise their potential they need a portfolio of inclusion skills.
 Such skills take them beyond the mere sharing of information.
 Ideas also need to be heard, considered, built on and combined.
-The box at the side introduces some of the preconditions vital for creative endeavour.
+The final introduces some of the preconditions vital for creative endeavour.
 In our UGM programs, we help clients develop these, among others, in an evidence-based approach to developing innovation and creativity.
 How would you rate your team on the important variables in the list?
 1 = we aren’t yet like this, 5 = this is exactly us!

 Diversity is not an easy asset.
 It can lead to problems for teams, limiting their ability to be creative.
 Team members have to appreciate and reconcile their differences, if they are going to utilise the potential resource of their diverse perspectives and different cognitive toolkits.
 Otherwise, diversity, far from being a dividend, becomes a drag.

 Rate your team on the following variables known to support creativity

 - We have diverse individuals in our team, with a broad range of professions, backgrounds and experiences as cognitive resources for the team.

 - We share the same goals and sense of purpose.
 Everyone wants each other to perform well.